 Join me, and let’s enjoy this trip together through the 15 main cities of Provence.

 The Region of Provence Alpes Côte D’Azur, Paca Has Six Departments

 Alpes de Haute Provence

-This department borders to the north with the Alps, to the east with the Italian region of Piedmont, to the south with Var, and to the northwest with Drome.
+This department borders to the north with the Alps, east with the Italian region of Piedmont, south with Var, and northwest with Drome.

 Its highest peak is Chambeyron.
 The Alpes-de-Haute-Provence area is unique in France for its beautiful mountainous landscapes and its villages with historical heritage.

 Some of its attractions are the Valensole plateau with its immense Lavender fields and the “Grand Canyon” of France in Verdon.

 Maritime Alps: From the Alps of the mountains, we pass to those of the coast.

 The Maritime Alps border Piedmont to the north, Liguria (Italy) to the east, the Mediterranean Sea and Monaco to the south, and the Alps of Haute Provence and Var to the West.